knative/docs/blog/releases/announcing-knative-v0-24-release.md

     Upgrade of [net-kourier to v0.24.0](https://github.com/knative-sandbox/net-kourier/releases/tag/v0.24.0)
     At this point we've deferred the renaming to net-kourier until the next release.
     We're looking to ensure there is no traffic disruption as part of the upgrade.
-    Thus upgrading to v0.24.0 requires no special instructions.
+    Therefore upgrading to v0.24.0 requires no special instructions.

 * **Kubernetes 1.19 is now required**